What is publishing?

 Publishing currently supports three levels of interaction: view, play, and edit.
 These levels apply to anyone with a link to your doc (including those who find it via search engine, if you have "Discoverability" toggled on).

 View: If you select the "view" option, anyone with the link will be able to view your doc, but not interact with it or edit it.
+Please note controls like sliders, reactions, scales and buttons that would edit the doc will be disabled.
 This is a good option for articles, manuals, blog posts, etc.

-Play: Docs set to play can be viewed and interacted with by anyone, but their changes won't be saved.
+Play: Docs set to play can be viewed and interacted with by anyone (including those without Coda accounts or are not logged in), but their changes won't be saved.
 This is a good option for quizzes, calculators, worksheets, etc.

 Edit: Docs in edit mode will allow anyone to view, interact with, and make changes to your doc.
 Changes made to docs in edit mode will be saved.
 This is a good option for voting, brainstorming, crowdsourcing, etc.